actions/toolkit/docs/problem-matchers.md

 }
 ```

 The first pattern matches the `test.js` line and records the file information.
-An annotation is not created for this line.
+This line is not decorated in the UI.
-The second pattern loops through the remaining lines with `loop : true`, and creates an annotation for each line.
+The second pattern loops through the remaining lines with `loop : true` until it fails to find a match, and surfaces these lines prominently in the UI.

+## Adding and Removing Problem Matchers
+Problem Matchers are enabled and removed via the toolkit [commands](commands.md#problem-matchers).

 ## Duplicate Problem Matchers
 Registering two problem-matchers with the same owner will result in only the problem matcher registered last running.